Skip to content

 Write things down while they are fresh

-If a pattern is worth keeping, we want it captured while the reasoning still makes sense.
+If a pattern is worth keeping, I want it captured while the reasoning still makes sense.

 Keep it public-safe